In-House Pro Bono Projects 2019-20

 Under the direction of Legal Services for New York, students will conduct client intake to assess the appropriateness of cases and will help clients file bankruptcy petitions.
-After the training, you are expected to take at least 2-3 bankruptcy petition cases during the school year.
+After the training, you are expected to take at least two to three bankruptcy petition cases during the school year.
 This normally takes 25 to 40 hours.
-Training will be held on Friday 9/15 from 10:30 - 4 at NYU Law.
-Apply at http://bit.ly/NYCBAP_F17.
+This project is no longer accepting applicants for the Fall 2019.
+There will be opportunities to participate in this project in the Spring 2020 semester.

 Davis Polk Asylum Workshop

-Under the direction of Davis Polk & Wardwell, teams of Columbia students assist in preparing the factual record and brief the legal issues involved in complex asylum cases that bring human rights violations from around the world into the US legal arena.
+Under the direction of Davis Polk & Wardwell, teams of Columbia students assist in preparing the factual record and brief the legal issues involved in complex asylum cases that bring human rights violations from around the world into the U.S. legal arena.
 Students can apply upon SJI notice.
 The workshop will be on Wednesday nights from 7-8:30 PM, with the first five sessions taking place on-campus and the last three taking place at Davis Polk in their midtown office.
 This project is no longer accepting applicants for the Fall 2019.
 There will be opportunities to participate in this project in the Spring 2020 semester.

-Students will staff LiveHelp, an online, real-time chat service that will direct users toward relevant self-help materials, legal assistance organizations and court information.
-Volunteers will receive several hours of training on the LiveHelp software and in handling common questions using the resources on LawHelp/NY and the websites of New York State Courts.
-If you are interested in attending the training, please complete the online LiveHelp Volunteer Questionnaire by Wednesday, September 20, 2017.
-Additionally, please email your resume to both Michelle Born at email@example.com and Allana Benton at firstname.lastname@example.org and note that you have completed the online questionnaire.
-TRAINING: 9/26, 6-8pm in WJW 103.
+Students will staff LiveHelp, an online, real-time chat service that will direct users toward relevant self-help materials, legal assistance organizations, and court information.
+Volunteers will receive several hours of training on the LiveHelp software and on handling common questions using the resources on LawHelp/NY and the websites of New York State Courts.
+If you are interested in attending the training, please complete the online LiveHelp Volunteer Questionnaire by Sunday, January 21st.
+Additionally, please email your resume to Allana Benton and note that you have completed the online questionnaire.

 New York State Courts Access to Justice Programs